igamenovoer/lanren-ai/components/README.md

 - Behavior:
   - Does not take an `--input-dir` / `-InputDir` parameter.
   - If the component is available via `winget`, installers should **prefer `winget` as the primary installation method**, using direct downloads or language-specific tools (`npm install`, `uv tool install`, etc.) only as a fallback when `winget` is unavailable or unsuitable.
-  - Logging:
+  - Logging (standard pattern used by newer installers such as `winget`, `powershell-7`, `vscode`, `jq`, `yq`, `git`, `uv`, `pixi`, `nodejs`, `bun`, `aria2`, `markitdown`, `codex-cli`, etc.):
-    - Every `install-comp.ps1` and `config-comp.ps1` writes its log output to a component-scoped file under a shared output directory:
+    - Each installer writes log output to a component-scoped file under a shared output directory:
       - Default root: `<pwd>\lanren-cache\`
       - Logs: `<root>\logs\<component-name>\<timestamp>.log`
     - When the environment variable `LRAI_MASTER_OUTPUT_DIR` is set, its value is used as `<root>` instead of `<pwd>\lanren-cache`.
-    - When `-CaptureLogFile` is provided, scripts continue to mirror their log output to the caller-specified path in addition to the standard log file.
+    - When `-CaptureLogFile` is provided, scripts mirror their log output to the caller-specified path in addition to the standard log file.
+    - Older or more ad-hoc scripts at minimum support `-CaptureLogFile` and console output; new components should migrate to the shared logging helpers used by the installers above.
   - Manual downloads:
     - If manual downloads are required (e.g., MSI/ZIP/installer, standalone scripts), the script saves them under a component-scoped packages directory under the same root:
       - Packages: `<root>\packages\<component-name>\<filename>`